-A formal hearing will be scheduled as soon as possible after the Special Investigators' Written Report is received and all parties have had the requisite time to review this Report and provide additional written comments.
+A formal hearing will be scheduled as soon as possible after the investigators' Final Report is received and all parties have had the requisite time to review this Report.
+The hearing will typically be scheduled 7-14 business days after the issuance of the Final Report.

-For Standard cases, the following individuals will make up the hearing panel, and will serve as adjudicators for these cases:
+The following individuals will make up the hearing panel, and will serve as adjudicators for these cases:

-- Cases Where the Respondent is a Student: VP for Student Affairs, Senior Legal Counsel to the President, and at least one other ACTS Committee member - Cases Where the Respondent is an Employee: Provost, Senior Legal Counsel to the President, and at least one other ACTS Committee member
+- Cases Where the Respondent is a student: VP for Student Affairs and at least two other ACTS Committee member. - Cases Where the Respondent is an Employee: Provost, Vice President for Financial Affairs and at least one other ACTS Committee member.